San Pietro, Perugia: The abbey with the three cloisters

-The abbey has three cloisters: the first, at the entrance, dates back to the 17th century by Valentino Martelli; the second is the Main Cloister, a Renaissance construction of the thirties of the 16th century, attributed to Guido da Settignano, set on three floors with a well in the centre by Galeotto di Paolo di Assisi.
+The abbey has three cloisters: the first, at the entrance, dates back to the 17th century by Valentino Martelli; the second is the Main Cloister, a Renaissance construction of the 1530s, attributed to Guido da Settignano, set on three floors with a well in the centre by Galeotto di Paolo di Assisi.
 As in other monasteries, around it there were large halls where communal life took place: the chapter, the refectory, the schoolrooms, the library, the archive and the scriptorium.

 Under the portico, on the side facing the entrance, there is the ancient access to the Chapter House, which has now become the main hall of the Library of the Faculty of Agriculture "Mario Marte".
 At the entrance of the former refectory, nowadays the Aula Magna, is a 15th-century glazed terracotta laver depicting the la Samaritana al pozzo ('Samaritan woman at the well'), attributed to Benedetto Buglione.
 The upper floor was reserved for the dormitory or the cells of the monks.

 The third cloister, the Chiostro delle Stelle ('cloister of the stars'), 1571, was designed by Galeazzo Alessi.
 It is so called because it has star-shaped openings on the ground from where rainwater entered to be carried into a cistern.